tapageur/workspace-dayz-havoc/documentation/2024-02-11-chernarus-mods-infos.md

 * `Community Framework` mod is required for a lot of mods and is required to be installed on a server fresh wipe.
 * It's required for the `DayZ Expansion` mods.

+### Code Lock

+Code Lock is aimed at simplifying the base combination lock.
+No longer will you have to scramble to lock a gate that gives access to your base.
+There are also tons of configurable settings for this mod including logs, raid times, raid settings, client rate limiting and more!

 ### Community-Online-Tools